-In yet another series of weird winters, 2019 is starting off with big snowfalls and record lows.
-Is your house ready for the cold and what are some things you can look out for this winter?
+In yet another series of weird winters, 2019 is starting with big snowfalls and record lows.
+Is your house ready for the freezing cold and what are some things you can look out for this winter?

-Throughout the entire US, this winter has been one for the books, but it seems like the midwest has really taken a beating.
+Throughout the entire US, this winter has been one for the books, but it seems like the midwest has taken a beating.

 If you were lulled by the mild end of 2018, you may not have prepared for the beginning of this year.
 The good news is that it is never too late to get your home ready.
 Even the people that got a headstart may have been caught off-guard by some of the weather this year.

 Although weather predictions have gotten better over the years, there are just too many variables that can impact the outcome.
 Sometimes meteorologists have to change their forecasts on the fly, as things change and temperatures and storm totals fluctuate.

 A best-case scenario is to always be ready for what the weather can throw at you and your house.
 However, we know that we rarely live in a best-case scenario world.
 It is in our best interest to adapt to the weather and get ready for Mother Nature.

 Weather can impact foundations, whether it’s heat, cold, rain, or drought, but hard freezes can damage your foundation walls.

 Protect Your Foundation from Freezing Damage